hrishim/mail_chat/README.md

 The script will:
 1. Load and parse your email archive
 2. Process emails into meaningful chunks
-3. Create embeddings using NVIDIA's NV-Embed-QA model
+3. Create embeddings using NVIDIA's NV-Embed-QA model running locally through NIM
 4. Store the embeddings in a local FAISS vector database

+All processing happens locally on your machine.
+No email content or embeddings are ever sent to external services.

 ## Next Steps
 After processing your email archive, you'll be ready to start chatting with your emails using the local Llama 3 model.
 Stay tuned for instructions on setting up the RAG pipeline and interactive chat interface.
+The entire RAG pipeline runs locally, ensuring your email conversations remain private.